nickolasdias/DataScienceEmProducao/README.md

 With this, I analyse some features of the data set as:

 - Dataset size

-  -- Do I have the correct resources to work with ?
+  -Do I have the correct resources to work with ?
-  -- Does the infrastrutucture support the amount of data ?
+  -Does the infrastrutucture support the amount of data ?

+- Variable types

+  -What variables types does the dataset have?

+- Missing Data

+  -How much missing data does dataset have ?
+  -Why are there missing data ?